ShaiGotlieb/AzureADSript/README.md

 Assignment : Use PowerShell to develop a script that does the following:

-•	Creates 20 Azure Active Directory User accounts with the name of “Test User <Counter>”.
+•	Creates 20 Azure Active Directory User accounts with the name of “Test User Counter”.

 •	Creates an Azure Active Directory Security group with the name of “Varonis Assignment2 Group”.